Northwestern Lehigh School District

 Northwestern Lehigh consists of two elementary buildings, a middle school, and a high school.
 Each building has the necessary resources to provide outstanding educational opportunities for students.
 Total pupil enrollment is approximately 2,100 with 800 students at the elementary level in K-5 programming.
 The Middle School addresses the educational process for approximately 500 students in grades 6-8, while the High School meets the needs of approximately 700 students in grades 9-12.

 Northwestern Lehigh Staff

-The District staff includes 163 certified classroom teachers with an average salary in 2011-2012 of $60,155.
+The District staff includes 163 certified classroom teachers.
 Approximately 76% of the professional staff hold Masters Degrees.
 The average class size in the elementary schools is 21 students per classroom teacher.
 In the secondary schools, class size average is 26 at the middle school and in core subjects at the high school.
 Specialty area courses in the high school average 20 students per class.
 Support staff includes teacher assistants, secretaries, food service, transportation, and maintenance and grounds personnel.
 The building administrators include an elementary principal in each building, one middle school principal and one middle school assistant principal, and one high school principal and one high school assistant principal.
 The District Administrative Staff includes a superintendent, assistant superintendent, business administrator, assistant business administrator, director or curriculum and instruction, director of student services, director of athletics & student activities, director of operations, and supervisor of food service.